“To neglect or disobey the guru.”

 yadi cāi śuddhā rati

 “Considering suitability based upon the reputation of a particular varṇa is not very relevant from the highest perspective.
 Finding the proper qualifications is always the necessity if one desires to attain pure rati (attachment to the Lord).

 pavitra suvarṇa hena

 sohāgā suvarṇe yena

 “Proper eligibility is the foundation for accepting someone (as guru).
 Such a person is like pure gold.
-If one meets such a person amongst the higher varṇas, then that person is as beautiful as gold.
+If one comes across such a person amongst the higher varṇas, then that person is as beautiful as gold.
 (3)

 (3) One should accept a qualified guru.
 A guru from the higher varṇas is pleasing to society.
 Therefore, if he can find a suitable guru amongst the higher varṇas, a gṛhastha need not seek one amongst the lower varṇas.
 But it should be kept in mind that someone of a higher varṇa, or a kula-guru (family preceptor), who has no proper qualification should not be accepted as guru.

 (A Householder who Renounces His Home Should Take Shelter of A Guru Who is not a Householder)